jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

 in particular, the affected type slots.

-.. _type-delattr:
+.. _type-delattr-vsj2:

 Implementing ``type.__delattr__``
 =================================

-There is nothing to write concerning ``type.__delattr__`` that is not already covered in :ref:`object-delattr` and :ref:`type-setattr`.
+There is nothing to write concerning ``type.__delattr__`` that is not already covered in :ref:`object-delattr-vsj2` and :ref:`type-setattr-vsj2`.